Bocabbage/Bioinfo-dm/Asgmt_clustering/README.md

-# Assignment-1: Do clustering for micro-array Data
+# Assignment-1: Do clustering for micro-array data

 ## Target